 Essential Fatty Acids help to:

 - Increases the metabolic rate.

 - Assist in the formation of ceramides.

 The following are some of the vital functions of EFA’s in relation to the skin.

 The top layer of the skin (stratum corneum) is made up of a layer of keratinised cells bound by both lipids (oil) and water (bilayers).
 Skins lacking in lipids appear dull, coarse and unpliable.
 In severe cases, we see evidence of conditions such as eczema and dermatitis, with scaling and cracking.
 Essential fatty acids from within are a vital component of normalising these epidermal lipids.

 We are at last realising the importance of the epidermic lipids for the health of the skin and body as far as preventing dehydration, by acting as a barrier to lock in moisture.
 Topically applied it is believed that EFA’s may be metabolised by the skin and the resulting free fatty acids incorporated into the lipids making up the barrier, decrease the evaporation of water from the skin.

 - Balances the Acid Mantle

 Protection is the primary function of the skin.
-The acid mantle, which has a high content of free fatty acids, is the first major deterrent we have for penetration of unwanted compounds.
-Thus, here again we see the importance of external and internal application of EFA’s.
+The acid mantle, which has a high content of free fatty acids, is the first major deterrent we have for the penetration of unwanted compounds.
+Thus, here again, we see the importance of external and internal application of EFA’s.

 - Assists Oxygen Transfer